Flowminder/FlowKit/docs/source/install.md

 ```

 (This generates a certificate valid for the `flow.api` domain as well, which you can use by adding a corresponding entry to your `/etc/hosts` file.)

+### Demonstrating successful deployment

+Once FlowKit installation is complete, we suggest running the provided [worked examples](worked_examples/index.md) against the deployed FlowKit to check that everything is working correctly.